kala13x/smake/README.md

 }
 ```

-As you can see in the example above, `find` json object can be used to find files and libraries in the system.
+As you can see in the example above, `find` JSON object can be used to find files and libraries in the system.
 Each entry in the find section is a key-value pair where the key is the file (or a colon-separated list of files) you want to locate and the value is another object describing how to handle the dependency.

 The keys in the nested objects describe how `smake` should handle each dependency: